A key aspect of God’s nature is that he’s a healer. He’s holistic.

 - Unsweetened or low sugar is best.
 Excess sugar is linked to dementia and early Alzheimer’s.

 Other foods which are great for our brains include pomegranate juice, kale, tomatoes, coffee, and freshly brewed tea.

 Monounsaturated fats — Some fats are necessary for optimal wellness.
-Good sources of monounsaturated fat include olives and olive oil, avocados, and nuts like almonds, cashew nuts, pecans, and macadamia nuts.
+Good sources of monounsaturated fat include olives and olive oil, avocados, wild salmon, grass-fed beef, and nuts like almonds, cashew nuts, pecans, and macadamia nuts.
 People in Mediterranean climates have experienced these health benefits for generations: slimmer bodies, heart health, lower risk of stroke, reduced belly fat, and decreased risk of cancer.

 Inflammation — A part of the body’s immune response to infections, damage to any tissue, and wounds.
 Chronic inflammation can cause diseases.
 Inflammation can damage the brain.
 Symptoms can include fatigue, chest pain, abdominal pain, joint pain, heat, fever, and rash.
 Foods which reduce inflammation include olive oil, walnuts and almonds, leafy greens including spinach and kale, salmon, and blueberries.
 Food ingredients that can cause chronic inflammation include sugar, trans fats, saturated fats, excess omega-6 fatty acids (vegetable oil, soy, mayonnaise, many salad dressings), refined carbs, MSG, gluten, and aspartame.